Advice to Schools (including revised Kirklees Notification Form - to be used from September 2022)+

 Schools should complete the above form if a decision to permanently exclude is made.
 The form must be returned to the Education Safeguarding Team without delay.

-Exclusions Team (see Exclusions Contact 2021).
-Two Inclusion Managers offer the following guidance and support:
+Exclusions Team.
+Two Inclusion Managers offer the following guidance and support, see contact details below:

 - Gives advice to schools, parents and carers and other professionals on statutory and non-statutory exclusion processes